pkcarlislellc/git-papershaper/README.md

 Q: I want to use papershaper to monitor only one image from only one online webcam and to update it periodically.
 How can I do that?

 A: Backup then edit the webcam list at ~/com.pkcarlisle/papershaper/webcamgrab.txt.
-Copy ans paste the webcam you want TWICE, like this:
+Copy and paste the webcam you want TWICE, like this:

 London, England
 http://common.gcstatic.com/u/webcam/webcam73-roof.jpg